-Seanix computers are equipped with Intel® CPUs only.
-The installation procedures shown below are for the Intel® Pentium and Intel® Celeron CPUs.
+Seanix computers are equipped with Intel[®] CPUs only.
+The installation procedures shown below are for the Intel[®] Pentium[®] and Intel[®] Celeron[TM] processors.

-Pentium II, Pentium III and Celeron CPUs are of the modular type that plug into a slot on the motherboard, called slot 1.
+Intel[®] Pentium[®] II, Pentium[®] III and Celeron[TM] processors are of the modular type that plug into a slot on the motherboard, called slot 1.
 Refer to the layout diagram for the location of slot 1.

-Removing a Pentium II / III CPU
+Removing a Pentium[®] II / III Processor

-- 1. Unplug the CPU fan connector from the motherboard. - 2.
-Press the two locking latches inward to release the CPU from the retention module.
+1. Unplug the CPU fan connector from the motherboard.

+2. Press the two locking latches inward to release the CPU from the retention module.
 Slide the CPU upward and out of the retention module.

-Installing a Pentium II / III CPU
+Installing a Pentium[®] II / III Processor

-- 1. Slide the CPU into the retention module.
-Press the CPU down firmly into the slot 1 until the two locking latches clip in place. - 2.
-Connect the CPU fan plug to the Fan1 header on the motherboard. - 3.
-Change the CPU speed jumpers on the motherboard to match the speed of CPU you installed.
+1. Slide the CPU into the retention module.
+Press the CPU down firmly into the slot 1 until the two locking latches clip in place.

+2. Connect the CPU fan plug to the Fan1 header on the motherboard (your CPU heatsink may not have a fan).

+3. Change the CPU speed jumpers on the motherboard to match the speed of CPU you installed.
 The jumper settings are shown in the previous chapter.

-Removing a Celeron CPU
+Removing a Celeron[TM] Processor